AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/04.taking-screenshots/docs.en.md

 Screenshot is a capture of your computer’s or mobile device’s screen, which can be obtained by using standard tools or a special program/app.

 Sometimes a screenshot (or screenshots) is required by support team to better understand the problem, and not everyone knows how to take screenshots, especially of a separate window or a specific screen area on their devices.
 If you recognize yourself as one of these users, don’t worry.
-This article will be help you as it describes a range of ways to take screenshots on different platforms.
+This article will help you as it describes a range of ways to take screenshots on different platforms.

 <a name="take-screenshot"></a>